Yiling-J/tablepilot/docs/config/README.md

 ## Configuration

-Tablepilot requires a TOML configuration file.
-The default config file is `config.toml`, but you can specify a custom config file using the `--config` flag.
+Tablepilot can use an optional TOML configuration file.
+You can specify a custom config file using the `--config` flag.

 > For experimental image generation and editing, see this [example](examples/recipes_with_image) for details.